 Before I leave you, there are a few tips I want to share about managing your tasks.

 5 Crucial Task Management Tips to Follow

 Task management can be surprisingly complex, as you saw above.
 It’s not always easy to figure out how to break down large projects into smaller tasks.
-Experience and training, of course, helps a lot, as does a good project management tool.
+Experience and training, of course, help a lot, as does a good project management tool.